bdoyen/is_CLIP_easily_fooled/README.md

 These categories have the advantage to be more 'orthogonal' between eachother compared to an apple and an IPod, as the IPod is itself a famous product of a firm called 'Apple'.

 5 different experimental settings have been tested:
-- Experiment #1: A 'corrupted' egg object placed in the middle of a basic 'desk scenery'.
+- Experiment #1: A 'corrupted' egg object placed in the middle of a basic 'desk scenery'.<br/>
-With our without Post-its on the Egg directly and writtings of the word 'CAT' or drawings of cat on the Egg also.
+With our without Post-its on the Egg directly and writtings of the word 'CAT' or drawings of cat on the Egg also.<br/>
 Binary classification and Multi-classes results have also been tested.

 - Experiment #2: A 'corrupted' egg object placed in the 'desk scenery'